Beyond-jQuery/book/manuscript/dom-manipulation.md

 strawberry"
 ~~~~~~~

 Initially, the above output may look a bit odd, but it actually makes perfect sense if you understand what it represents.
-I'd like you to paste the markup from [the modified document listed earlier](#moving-elements-markup-result) into a browser, copy the rendered result your your system's clipboard, and then paste it into a text editor.
+I'd like you to paste the markup from [the modified document listed earlier](#moving-elements-markup-result) into a browser, copy the rendered result to your system's clipboard, and then paste it into a text editor.
 You'll notice that the pasted text is formatted identically to the output listed above.
 As the draft specification describes, `innerText` "return(s) the 'rendered text' of an element".

 ### Rich content

 HTML is nothing more than text formatted per conventions defined by [a set of web specifications](#web-api).
 This reality is useful when we need to serialize or deserialize a document or a _portion_ of a document.
-Deserialization of HTML may occur when receiving server-generated markup in the response to an HTTP request.
+Deserialization of HTML may occur when receiving server-generated markup in response to an HTTP request.
 In this instance, the HTML in the response must be inserted into the DOM in an appropriate location.
 I'll demonstrate this specific scenario, and how this may be completed with the help of several methods available in the DOM API.
 And perhaps this server-generated markup must be returned to the server and persisted for later use after it is modified in some way.
 That, too, can be accomplished with the DOM API, and you'll see _how_ in this final section.

 jQuery provides a grand total of _one_ method for reading and writing HTML.
 This is accomplished using the aptly named `html()` function.
 First, let's assume we've already received a string of HTML from our server, and we need to insert it into our document.
 Keeping with the theme of this chapter, this markup represents an entirely new section for [our ice-cream store page](#moving-elements-markup-result).
 We simply need to insert it after the existing sections.
-The markup from our server is simple a long string of HTML, such as "<h2>Containers</h2><ul><li>cone</li><li>cup</li></ul>".
+The markup from our server is simply a long string of HTML, such as "<h2>Containers</h2><ul><li>cone</li><li>cup</li></ul>".
 This string of HTML will be stored in a variable named `containers`.
 Below, you can see how this should be inserted at the end of our document using jQuery.

 {title="add a string of HTML from server to a document - jQuery", lang=javascript}
 ~~~~~~~